Symptom

 Solutions

-Some instruments are REAKTOR based or KONTAKT Libraries which require the REAKTOR or KONTAKT Player to power them.
+Some instruments are Reaktor based or Kontakt libraries which require the Reaktor or Kontakt Player to use them.

-It will be mentioned on the product page that the instrument is for use with KONTAKT or REAKTOR.
+It will be mentioned on the product page that the instrument is for use with Kontakt or Reaktor.
+Just scroll down to the "At a glance" section.
+Example:

 Mac